How Does Far Red Light Affect Plant Growth?

 Also, all plants have peculiarities—if you’ve ever tried growing plants, you quickly learn that what’s good for one plant may not work for another.
 Nevertheless, understanding the nuances of far-red light gives growers a better chance of achieving far-red results, through experimentation and tweaking the parameters.

-All measurement data in this article was taken by a UPRtek Spectral PAR meter or Spectrophotometer.
+All measurement data in this article was taken by a UPRtek Spectral PAR meter.

 - Emerson Effect & Red Drop | Neela Bakore Tutorials | 2015 | |https://www.youtube.com/watch?v=yqJBdNOHY5E